Intersection cohomology of moduli spaces of vector bundles over curves: Introduction

+where $\Log$ is the plethystic logarithm \eqref{Exp-Log}.
+As $Q_\mu$ can be computed explicitly, we can also compute the DT invariants.
+These computations show that $\HDT_{r,d}$ are polynomials with integer coefficients.
+A similar statement in the context of quiver representations was proved in \cite{kontsevich_stability,efimov_cohomological}.

-Now we are ready to relate the DT invariants to intersection cohomology.
-Given a complex algebraic variety $Y$ of dimension $n$, let $\IC_Y$ be its intersection complex (it can be equipped with a structure of a pure Hodge module of weight $n$).
-Intersection cohomology \eq{\IH^*(Y)=H^*(Y,\IC_Y)[-n]} can be considered as an element of $K_0(\MHS)$ and we can take its Hodge-Euler polynomial.
+Now let us describe the relationship between DT invariants and intersection cohomology of moduli spaces.
+Given a complex algebraic variety $X$ of dimension $d$, let $\IC_X\in\Perv(\bQ_X)$ be its intersection complex.
+It can be lifted to a mixed Hodge module $\ICV_X$ of weight $0$ (see \S\ref{sec:MHM}) so that $\ICV_X=\bQ_X\ang{d}=\bQ_X(d/2)[d]$ for smooth $X$.
+The intersection cohomology